Chaganti-Reddy/dotfiles/Readme.md

 9. Make sure there is no .stow-local-ignore files in the config directory you want to use, else it will ignore the files in that directory.

-10. If you have any doubt feel free to comment it and make sure you watch the youtube videos regarding that particular application before commenting in github.
+10. If you have any doubt feel free to comment it and make sure you watch the youtube videos regarding that particular application before commenting in gitlab.

 11. Also there is an install.sh script which contains my packages list to install, check it and uncomment or comment lines as per your need